 - We will visit the castle's rooms, which have been renovated and furnished to allow visitors to immerse themselves in the atmospheres of times gone by; even the smells and sounds of life there have been recreated for a truly authentic experience.

-- After the visit, we will get back to our tour and head to the north of the city where we will cross Stirling Bridge, which marks the lowest point of the River Forth.
+- After the visit, we will get back to our tour and head to the north of the city where we will cross Stirling Bridge.
 Here, the Scottish hero and patriot William Wallace defeated the English in a battle that would go down in Scottish history.